wmjohnanderson/Computational-Fabrication-Blog/_posts/2024-04-21-BoardGameBoxGeneration.md

 ---
 For this final project of my work through Computational Fabrication at CU Boulder I will continue to work with Grasshopper and Rhino 8 to make a script that can generate an entire board game box based on paramaters.
 The script will take in information about the type of inserts required, number of inserts, number of pieces, and then piece dimension in order to create unique inserts for different types of pieces.
 After creating the inserts required for the box, the script will run a bin staking alogrithm that will find the best possible orientation within a box for all the inserts.
 With all the inserts and box dimension figured out, the script will create a box to house the inserts with finger joints to connect the walls.
 In order to fabricate this project, I plan on using 3D printing for the inserts, and laser cutting for the box.
 Board games a passion of mine as I run a board game club at CU Boulder, so this project feels like a good combination of passion and challenge for me.

+At my club here at CU Boulder, one of the biggest problems we have is with board game boxes being both unnecessarily large and also breaking down quickly because they are usually made with cheap cardboard.
+This project will unlock the ability to create a new box for a board game that is both smaller and more structurally made so that it can last a longer time.
+The one downside it will have is being heavier than other board game boxes.

 # Materials Used
 ### Software & Machines
 - **Rhino 8:** Utilized in conjunction with grasshopper to great 3D designs, and a 3D to 2D slicer.
 Program also used in order to print to laser cutter.